On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: When every finite covering is canonical: splinters

 What are splinters in characteristic $p$?
-There is a extended literature on the subject, which belongs to the field of ``$F$-singularities".
+There is an extended literature on the subject, which belongs to the field of ``$F$-singularities".

-A conjecture predicts that {\it splinter = $F$-regular}, a kind of characteristic $p$ analog of log-terminal singularities\footnote{sometimes, $F$-regular is replaced by strongly regular, which means that for any nonzero $a\in R$ there is a power $F^e$ of $F$ such that the composition of $F^e$ followed by multiplication by $a$ splits, cf. \cite[2.3]{LMa}; these notions coincide in the $\mathbb Q$-Gorenstein case \cite[3.5]{TW} On the analogy between $F$-regular and log-terminal singularities, see \cite{HaW}.}.
+A conjecture predicts that {\it splinter = $F$-regular}, a kind of characteristic $p$ analog of log-terminal singularities\footnote{sometimes, $F$-regular is replaced by strongly $F$-regular, which means that for any nonzero $a\in R$ there is a power $F^e$ of $F$ such that the composition of $F^e$ followed by multiplication by $a$ splits, cf. \cite[2.3]{LMa}; these notions coincide in the $\mathbb Q$-Gorenstein case \cite[3.5]{TW} On the analogy between $F$-regular and log-terminal singularities, see \cite{HaW}.
+In mixed characteristic, using perfectoid big Cohen-Macaulay algebras \cite{MaS}, there is an analog of $F$-regularity thanks to Ma and Schwede's work. }.
 This conjecture has been solved in the $\mathbb Q$-Gorenstein situation \cite{Si}.